Skip to content

 Description

-The capture command traverses your repository to find all environment files (.env, .env.local, .env.production, etc.) and stores them in ~/.envi/store/.
+The capture command traverses your repository to find files that hold local secrets and configuration outside of version control — .env, .env.local, .env.production, Cloudflare Workers' .dev.vars and per-environment variants, plus any extra patterns you declare via capture_patterns — and stores them in ~/.envi/store/.

 What It Does